bangtianliu/MatRox_RU/README.md

 ```
 ### Scripts
 Please copy all scripts in this folder to MatRox_RU/build/sympiler/ to run the tests.
 You should go to MatRox_RU/build/sympiler/ to run the scripts
+In the KNL subfolder, there are scipts for testing MatRox, GOFMM and SMASH on KNL.

+The scripts for testing GOFMM, STRUMPACK and SMASH are named with letters "GO", "ST" and "SMA".
+The scripts for evaluating reference tools should be copied to libTest folder.

 ### Testing MatRox-generated code
 The first step is to set the environmental variables corresponding